Everything You Want To Know About Pop Rivets

 Pop rivets are a type of fastener used to join together materials when it is not possible to access the rear or "blind" side of a material.
 Pop rivets create high-strength joints as a substitute for screws and they consist of two main parts.
 The shank or rivet body is the wider part of the pop rivet and the thinner part is known as the mandrel.

-Pop rivets can be used to create joints on a range of materials like:
+Pop rivets can be used to create joints on a range of materials:

-Pop rivets can also be made of many different materials like:
+Pop rivets can also be made of many different materials:

 Pop rivets must be installed with a rivet gun and they are used to attach signs to walls where one side cannot be reached, in many building projects, and in metal roof installations.
 Pop rivets are a must-have tool for standing seam metal roofers because they are used to secure pipe boots or flashings for pipe penetrations on metal roofs.